lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

       regard it as ``model-definition.yml`` or ``model-definition.yaml``.

-The model definition file contains the configuration information required by the Backend.AI system to automatically start, initialize, and scale the inference session.
+The model definition file contains the configuration information required by the GPU Platform system to automatically start, initialize, and scale the inference session.
 It is stored in the model type folder independently from the container image that contains the inference service engine.
 This allows the engine to serve different models based on